guardian/grid/docs/01-setup/03-running-setup.md

 This process will take a little while to complete.

+If you see an error message similar to `nginx: [emerg] could not build server_names_hash, you should increase server_names_hash_bucket_size`, follow [these instructions](https://github.com/guardian/dev-nginx/blob/main/TROUBLESHOOTING.md#hash-bucket-size-emerg) and then run the setup script again.

 ### Available flags
 There are a few options available for `setup.sh`.